safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 protocolKit = await protocolKit.connect({ ethAdapter: anotherEthAdapter, safeAddress: anotherSafeAddress })
 ```

-Connection of a not deployed Safe using the `predictedSafe` property.
+Connection of an undeployed Safe using the `predictedSafe` property.
 Because Safes are deployed in a deterministic way, passing a `predictedSafe` will allow to connect a Safe to the SDK with the Safe configuration:

 ```typescript
 import { PredictedSafeProps } from '@safe-global/protocol-kit'